Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 Besides the linear response to external electromagnetic fields, the Kubo approach can be applied to calculating other responses of the system including the viscoelastic response to static and time-dependent strain.
 The viscoelasticity tensor is defined via the stress tensor $T_{\mu\nu}$ and the strain transformation generator $J_{\mu\nu}$ (see, Appendix~\ref{sec:App-stress-tensor}) as follows:~\cite{Bradlyn-Read:2012}

 where $C_{\mu \nu \alpha \beta}(\Omega)$ is the Fourier transform of the stress-stress correlation function

 In writing the above expressions, we assumed the long-wavelength limit, i.e., the response to uniform strains, which allowed us to set the wave vector of perturbation to zero; this is explicitly manifested in Eq.~(\ref{Kubo_viscoelastic_tensor}) below.
 Unfortunately, the stress tensor and strain transformation generator are not uniquely defined and different expressions are used in the literature.
-The key issue is the form and structure of the pseudospin angular momentum which is connected to the internal degrees of freedom.
-Further, $\kappa^{-1}=-V\left(\partial P/\partial V \right)_{N}$ is the inverse isentropic compressibility defined as the derivative of pressure with respect to volume of fluid $V$ taken at fixed particle number $N$~\footnote{As is discussed in Ref.~\cite{Bradlyn-Read:2012}, it is crucial to subtract the inverse isentropic compressibility in order to obtain finite bulk viscosity.} and $\Omega$ is frequency.
+The key issue is the form and structure of the pseudospin angular momentum, which is connected to the internal degrees of freedom.
+Furthermore, $\kappa^{-1}=-V\left(\partial P/\partial V \right)_{N}$ is the inverse isentropic compressibility defined as the derivative of pressure with respect to volume of fluid $V$ taken at fixed particle number $N$ and $\Omega$ is frequency.~\footnote{As is discussed in Ref.~\cite{Bradlyn-Read:2012}, it is crucial to subtract the inverse isentropic compressibility in order to obtain finite bulk viscosity.}

 By using the spectral function $A(\omega;\mathbf{k})$, see Appendix~\ref{sec:App-Spectral-function} for its definition, in the stress-stress correlator, the viscoelasticity tensor can be rewritten as follows~\cite{Bradlyn-Read:2012}: \begin{widetext}